cesarl94/MyUtilsDrawer/README.md

 <a name="parabolic-shot"></a>
 ### Calculate parabolic shot height, distance and time

-If you want to transform this in a parabolic shot and you want to add time parameter you'll need to do this:
+If you want to make a parabolic shot and you want to add time parameter to the previous function you'll need to do this:

 Input Parameters:
 * ParabolaDistance